isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 3.md

 improved visualization and enhance learning experiences with the DT model.</p>
 <p>The paper then suggests addressing the challenges and future research
 to enhance learning for sustainability, including an extended activity with a future carpark scenario.
-Engaging in such activities</p>
-<p>can help students anticipate how changes in problem and parameters affect
-system behaviour, fostering anticipatory competency, a key sustainability identified by UNESCO.</p>
+Engaging in such activities can help students anticipate how changes in problem and parameters affect system behaviour, fostering anticipatory competency, a key sustainability identified by UNESCO.</p>
 <p></p>
 </div>
 </details>